civican/legisinfo/44-1/bills/C-13/bill_text.md

     fostering the full recognition and use of both English and French in Canadian society.

-  **(2)** The Government of Canada, recognizing **and taking into account** that French is in a minority situation in Canada and North America due to the predominant use of English, is committed to protecting and promoting the French language.
+  **(2)** The Government of Canada, recognizing and taking into account that French is in a minority situation in Canada and North America due to the predominant use of English, is committed to protecting and promoting the French language.

-  **(3)** The Government of Canada is committed to advancing **formal, non-formal and informal** opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education.
+  **(3)** The Government of Canada is committed to advancing formal, non-formal and informal opportunities for members of English and French linguistic minority communities to pursue quality learning in their own language throughout their lives, including from early childhood to post-secondary education.

-  **(4)** The Government of Canada periodically **estimates, using the necessary tools**, the number of children whose parents have, under section 23 of the `Canadian Charter of Rights and Freedoms`, the right to have their children receive their instruction in the language of the English or French linguistic minority population of a province or territory, including the right to have them receive that instruction in minority language educational facilities.
+  **(4)** The Government of Canada shall estimate periodically, using the necessary tools, the number of children whose parents have, under section 23 of the `Canadian Charter of Rights and Freedoms`, the right to have their children receive their instruction in the language of the English or French linguistic minority population of a province or territory, including the right to have them receive that instruction in minority language educational facilities.

-  **(5)** Every federal institution has the duty to ensure that the commitments under subsections (1) to (3) are **implemented by the taking of** positive measures.
+  **(5)** Every federal institution has the duty to ensure that the commitments under subsections (1) to (3) are implemented by the taking of positive measures.

   **(6)** Positive measures taken under subsection (5)